 Boutwell resides in the City of Lawrenceville with Lee, his wife of 49 years.
 They have one daughter, Meredith, who lives in Darien, Conn. with her husband Chris and their children.

-Vice President, Global Lead – AIG
+Vice President, Specialized Services Lead – AIG

 CEO, Founder and Owner

 She's Her Own CEO® and Kathryn Style Boutique®